Built in 1977, by Modern Marine Power Incorporated of Houma, Louisiana (hull #16) as the Clarion.

-In 1978, she was acquired by Gulf Mississippi Marine where she was renamed as the Gil Hebert.
+In 1978, the tug was acquired by Gulf International Marine Incorporated of New Orleans, Louisiana.
+Where she was renamed as the Gil Hebert.

-In 1999, she was renamed as the Gulf Comet.
+In 1997, she was acquired by Richard Bludworth of Houston, Texas.
+Where the tug was renamed as the Gulf Comet.

-The tug was then acquired by Dann Ocean Towing of Tampa, Florida where she was renamed as the Comet.
+In 1999, the tug was acquired by the Dann Ocean Towing Company of Tampa, Florida.
+Where she was renamed as the Comet.

-Her electrical service is provided by two Delco 75 KW generators driven by two 6V-71 Detroit Diesel engines.
-The tug's capacities are 115,433 gallons of fuel oil, 364 gallons of Hydraulic Oil, 364 gallons of lube oil, 364 gallons of gear oil, 1,421 gallons of potable water (supplemented with watermaker), 12,610 gallons of wash water, 3,105 gallons of sewage, and 1,360 gallons of waste oil.
+Her electrical service is provided by two, 75kW Delco generator sets.
+Driven by two, Detroit Diesel 6V-71 diesel engines.
+The tug's capacities are 115,433 gallons of fuel, 364 gallons of hydraulic oil, 364 gallons of lube oil, 364 gallons of gear oil, 1,421 gallons of potable water (supplemented with watermaker), 12,610 gallons of wash water, 3,105 gallons of sewage, and 1,360 gallons of waste oil.